 B. Presidential Scholarship: This scholarship is offered by the President of Ranger College and covers tuition, fees, and dorm fees.
 Students who receive the Presidential Scholarship must work 12 hours per week in a capacity assigned by the Vice President.
 The Presidential Scholarship is based on superior academic qualifications.
-If you are interested in receiving the Presidential Scholarship, please complete the application found on the Ranger College website and submit to presidentialscholar@rangercollege.edu.
+If you are interested in receiving the Presidential Scholarship, please complete the application found on the Ranger College website.